gabriel1680/code-kata/selection-sort/README.md

 It's complexity is quadratic constant => O(n^2) = Omega(n^2)

 The current implementation considers a copy of the original array and returns the sorted copy.

+This algorithm iterates through the list searching for the lower value each time, then swaps after each look.